 That’s why I’m writing this guide to self confidence.
 And I hope it makes a difference (if it does, please will you leave a comment and share this article?
 I would truly appreciate that).

-10 Things That Gave Me Back My Confidence
+10 Things That Helped Me Regain Self Confidence

 1. My journey to confidence started with a mindful moment

 When I was at my all-time low, I felt so bad I couldn’t even see straight for one minute.
 I was depressed.
-And I was experience constant negative thoughts.
+And I was experiencing constant negative thoughts.